kennygrant/bestiary/servers.md

 ### Bad Requests

 The built in Go server will reject bad requests before they hit your handlers, so you will never see them.
 It will return a code 400 Bad Request to the client.
 There is at present no way to override this.
 Normally this isn't a problem but it's something to be aware of.
-For example this bad request would never hit your handlers:
+For example this bad request using curl to hit a local go server would never hit your handlers:

 ```
+# Perform an invalid request using curl
 curl http://localhost:3000/%3
 ```